zeppelinos/zos-cli/README.md

 ## Security

 If you find a security issue, please contact us at security@zeppelinos.org.
+We give rewards for reported issues, according to impact and severity.

 ## License